lpereira/lwan/README.md

 Lwan tries to maintain a source history that's as flat as possible, devoid of merge commits.
-This means that pull requests should be rebased on top of the current master before they can be merged; sometimes this can be made automatically by the GitHub interface, sometimes they need some manual work to fix conflicts.
+This means that pull requests should be rebased on top of the current master before they can be merged; sometimes this can be done automatically by the GitHub interface, sometimes they need some manual work to fix conflicts.
 It is appreciated if the contributor fixes these conflicts when asked.